-- (f) Where a footpath is extended at a street corner or where there is a road closure there may be opportunities for different seating locations other than the standard footpath seating location. - (g) Alternative footpath seating locations may be considered on their merits.
-Additional supporting information must be provided with the application including evidence illustrating how pedestrian and vehicular safety will be achieved. - (h) The minimum width of a footpath seating area is 1m measured perpendicular to the shopfront (to allow 2 chairs either side of a table). - (i) Adequate circulation space for patrons and staff within the footpath seating area must be provided. - (j) The minimum width of a clear unobstructed pedestrian footpath is 2.5m.
-This distance is exclusive of street furniture, bus stops, disabled parking spaces, parking meters, telephone boxes or the like. - (k) No furniture is to be located within 3m of a bus stop or taxi rank to allow for adequate pedestrian circulation. - (I) Where footpaths do not have adequate width to accommodate the required minimum unobstructed pedestrian footpath and footpath seating widths, shops are encouraged to provide shop fronts capable of opening to the street.

-- (m) All areas granted approval for outdoor seating must clearly mark the location of the space on the pavement with council approved markers.

-- (n) Exceptions are for the following designated footpath seating areas:

-- (i) Oxford Street Mall; Bondi Junction

-- (ii) Waverley Street Mall, Bondi Junction;

-- (iii) Campbell Parade, Bondi Beach, between Lamrock Avenue and Beach Road;

-- (iv) Roscoe Street, Bondi Beach; and

-- (v) Bronte Road, Bronte Beach.
+- business does not require the seating for their own purposes.
+Owner's consent to use the area in front of an adjoining tenancy can be cancelled by that owner or Council with a minimum 4 weeks' notice. - (d) Where the footpath seating is adjacent to the kerb a standard minimum setback of 1.5m from the kerb is required to allow access to parked cars and to ensure the safety of patrons. - (e) Footpath seating and associated furniture must be kept clear of street corners to allow adequate visibility and sight lines for traffic safety.
+Allow a 45 degree splay from the corner of the building (refer to Figure 8). - (f) Where a footpath is extended at a street corner or where there is a road closure there may be opportunities for different seating locations other than the standard footpath seating location. - (g) Alternative footpath seating locations may be considered on their merits.
+Additional supporting information must be provided with the application including evidence illustrating how pedestrian and vehicular safety will be achieved. - (h) The minimum dimensions of 600mm x 600mm per seat and 600mm x 600mm per table is required. - (i) Adequate circulation space for patrons and staff within the footpath seating area must be provided. - (j) The minimum width of a clear unobstructed pedestrian footpath is 2.5m.
+This distance is exclusive of street furniture, bus stops, disabled parking spaces, parking meters, telephone boxes or the like. - (k) No furniture is to be located within 3m of a bus stop or taxi to allow for adequate pedestrian circulation. - (I) Where footpaths do not have adequate width to accommodate the required minimum unobstructed pedestrian footpath and footpath seating widths, shops are encouraged to provide shop fronts capable of opening to the street. - (m) All areas granted approval for outdoor seating must clearly mark the location of the space on the pavement with Council approved markers. - (n) Exceptions are for the following designated footpath seating areas: - (i) Oxford Street Mall; Bondi Junction - (ii) Waverley Street Mall, Bondi Junction; - (iii) Campbell Parade, Bondi Beach, between Lamrock Avenue and Beach Road; - (iv) Roscoe Street, Bondi Beach; and - (v) Bronte Road, Bronte Beach.

-Refer to Section 3.5 for area specific controls
+^{}Refer to Section 3.4 for area specific controls